Merci-chao/userChrome.js/README.md

 <summary>Minor Updates</summary>

 **Version 4.1.2.1**
-- Fix a visual bug that occurs when a tab in a tab split view is closing and the `tabMaxWidth` is smaller than a certain amount.
+- Fix a visual bug that occurs when a tab in a split view is closing and the `tabMaxWidth` is smaller than a certain amount.
 - Update the support for the tab note icon in Firefox 147+.
 </details>